 Documentation

-The student should obtain from their provider(s) and submit to DSS:
+The student should obtain from their provider(s) and submit to DSS through the Accommodate portal:

-• A completed copy of the Clinical Care Provider Form (found here) and / or
+• A completed copy of the Clinical Care Provider Form and / or

-• A letter or report on their official letterhead (said letter must include all information requested on the Clinical Care Provider Form).
+• A letter or report on official letterhead (letter must include all information requested on the Clinician Form) and / or

 • NOTE: Submitting evidence of a diagnosis alone may not meet the standard of a disabling condition or be sufficient to warrant accommodations.